Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

 System Architecture
 -------------------
-The Alpine sytem architecture is composed of several components:
+The Ascent sytem architecture is composed of several components:
-  * **Conduit**: `Conduit <http://software.llnl.gov/conduit/>`_  is used to describe and pass in-core mesh data and pipeline options from the simulation code to Alpine.
+  * **Conduit**: `Conduit <http://software.llnl.gov/conduit/>`_  is used to describe and pass in-core mesh data and pipeline options from the simulation code to Ascent.
-  * **In Situ Pipelines**: Alpine contains a number of in situ pipelines that implement simple analysis, rendering, and I/O operations on the mesh data published to Alpine.
+  * **In Situ Pipelines**: Ascent contains a number of in situ pipelines that implement simple analysis, rendering, and I/O operations on the mesh data published to Ascent.
 At a high level, a pipeline is responsible for consuming the simulation data that is described using the Conduit Mesh Blueprint and performing a number of actions defined within Conduit Nodes, which create some form of output.
   * **Data Adapters**: Simulation mesh data is described using Conduit's `Mesh Blueprint <http://software.llnl.gov/conduit/blueprint_mesh.html>`_, which outlines a set of conventions to describe different types of mesh-based scientific data.
-Alpine provides internal Data Adaptors that convert Mesh Blueprint data into a more a more specific data model, such as VTK-m's data model.
-Alpine will always zero-copy simulation data when possible.
-To simplify memory ownership semantics, the data provided to Alpine via Conduit Nodes is considered to be owned by the by the simulation.
+Ascent provides internal Data Adaptors that convert Mesh Blueprint data into a more a more specific data model, such as VTK-m's data model.
+Ascent will always zero-copy simulation data when possible.
+To simplify memory ownership semantics, the data provided to Ascent via Conduit Nodes is considered to be owned by the by the simulation.
-  * **IceT**: Alpine uses IceT for scalable distributed memory parallel image compositing.
+  * **IceT**: Ascent uses IceT for scalable distributed memory parallel image compositing.
-  * **Embedded Web Server**: Alpine can stream images rendered from a running simulation to a web browser using the Conduit Relay's embedded web-server.
+  * **Embedded Web Server**: Ascent can stream images rendered from a running simulation to a web browser using the Conduit Relay's embedded web-server.

 System Diagram
 --------------
-..  image:: images/AlpineSystemDiagram.png
+..  image:: images/AscentSystemDiagram.png
     :height: 600px
     :align: center

 Pipelines
 -----------------
-  Alpine can be configured with one or more of the following pipelines.
+  Ascent can be configured with one or more of the following pipelines.
-  When multiple pipelines are built with Alpine, available pipelines can be selected at runtime.
+  When multiple pipelines are built with Ascent, available pipelines can be selected at runtime.
   A pipeline has three main functions: consume simulation data, perfrom analysis (optional), and output data.
   Data describing the simulation mesh is sent to the pipeline within a Conduit Node which is formatted according to `Conduit Blueprint <http://software.llnl.gov/conduit/blueprint.html>`_.
   Once the data is in a compatible format, the pipeline can optionally perfrom some analysis operations, and then output the results.